vatpac-technology/sops/docs/terminal/sydney.md

 | Mount Annan Outbound | `HXPR EMPS MAGG`  | `A015` |
 | Penrith Outbound   | `PRT SITS VCBR`     | `A015` |

+Each coded clearance includes a frequency transfer and control service termination instruction.
+No explicit instructions should be given to these aircraft.

 #### Arrivals
 Arrivals will contact SBA for clearance before entering CTA.